INFO-698-InfoSci-Capstone/census-predictive-modeling/analysis/logs/morgan-datasci_log_week13.md

    * Received data from Sean to complete Instructor Load Factor & Prerequisite Complexity Score.

 Thorns:
-   *I'm a little concerned about starting the Course Bottleneck Index, after spending ~60 hours on the code for preparing our trend analysis.
+   * I'm a little concerned about starting the Course Bottleneck Index, after spending 60+ hours on the code for preparing our trend analysis.
 I shared my concerns with my mentor.
 At this point, I figure CBI is "just another model" I would've built anyway.
 I will dive into the CBI scope this weekend & feel hopeful that the work I've already completed will be harmonious with the new CBI expectation.